joost-morsink/FF-admin-module/doc/arch/database.md

 > #### Assumption
 >
 > Given the situation there is only a single `Enter` between two `Exit` *and* it is positioned right after the `Exit`, we let the `Enter`ed donations take part of the entire timespan between `Exit`s.
-> So no fractional periods habve to be calculated.
+> So no fractional periods have to be calculated.
 > When we choose to deviate from this convention we will have to take a look at it again, and maybe redesign a bit.

 > #### Warning